osm-search/Nominatim/CONTRIBUTING.md

   it will almost never happen.
 * Open a separate pull request for each issue you want to address.
   Don't mix multiple changes.
-In particular, don't mix style cleanups with feature pull requests.
+In particular, don't mix style cleanups with feature pull requests (exceptions, see 'Style modernisation' below).
-* For small fixes and amendmends open a PR directly.
+* For small fixes and amendments open a PR directly.
   If you plan to make larger changes, please open an issue first or comment on the appropriate issue to outline your planned implementation.